subquery/subql/docs/create/graphql.md

 - `<EntityName>` for nested relationship entities, you might use the defined entity's name as one of the fields.
 Please see in [Entity Relationships](#entity-relationships).
 - `JSON` can alternatively store structured data, please see [JSON type](#json-type)

-## Indexing by Non-primary-key field
+## Indexing by non-primary-key field

-To improve query performance, index an entity field simply by implement the `@index` annotation on a non-primary-key field.
+To improve query performance, index an entity field simply by implementing the `@index` annotation on a non-primary-key field.

-We don't allow user to add `@index` annotation on any [JSON](#json-type) object.
-By default, indexes automatically added for JSON fields in the database, but only for enhance query service performance purpose.
+However, we don't allow users to add `@index` annotation on any [JSON](#json-type) object.
+By default, indexes are automatically added for JSON fields in the database, but only for enhance query service performance purpose.

 Here is an example.